Oichkatzelesfrettschen/asus-b550-config/README.md

 4. Push to your fork
 5. Submit a pull request

-All contributions are licensed under CC0 (public domain).
+All contributions are licensed under GPLv3.

 ## License

-This software is placed in the **public domain** under Creative Commons Zero v1.0 Universal (CC0 1.0).
+This software is licensed under the **GNU General Public License v3.0 (GPLv3)**.

-You are free to use, modify, distribute, and commercialize this software without restriction or attribution.
+You are free to use, modify, and distribute this software under the terms of the GPL v3.
+Any modified versions must also be licensed under GPLv3 and include source code availability.

-See `LICENSE` file for full details.
+See `LICENSE` file for full details: https://www.gnu.org/licenses/gpl-3.0.html

 ## Support